-Total PEPFAR funding23 includes all bilateral funding for HIV as well as U.S. contributions to the Global Fund and UNAIDS.24 It represents the majority of U.S. global health funding (ranging from 56% to 62% over the past five years)25 and is the largest commitment by any nation to address a single disease in the world.
-To date, PEPFAR funding has totaled more than $100 billion, with funding reaching $10.8 billion in FY 2021 (including $7.0 billion through regular appropriations and $3.8 billion in emergency funding in response to the COVID-19 pandemic) (see Figure 2).
+Total PEPFAR funding24 includes all bilateral funding for HIV as well as U.S. contributions to the Global Fund and UNAIDS.25 It represents the majority of U.S. global health funding (ranging from 56% to 62% over the past five years26) and is the largest commitment by any nation to address a single disease in the world.
+To date, PEPFAR funding has totaled more than $110 billion, with funding reaching $7.0 billion in FY 2022 (see Figure 1).

 PEPFAR’s creation marked a significant increase in the amount of funding provided by the U.S. for HIV.
 Bilateral HIV funding through regular appropriations, which accounts for the majority of PEPFAR funding (averaging approximately 80% each year), rose rapidly from $1.1 billion in FY 2003 (the year before PEPFAR) to a peak of $5.5 billion in FY 2010.
 Between FY 2010 and FY 2013, it declined by more than $800 million.
-While it has risen since then, non-emergency bilateral funding in FY 2021 ($5.4 billion) was still $122 million below its peak level, and funding has been mostly flat for the past several years.
+While it has risen since then, bilateral funding in FY 2022 ($5.4 billion) was still $94 million below its peak level, and funding has been mostly flat for the past several years.
 Funding for the Global Fund through regular appropriations also increased rapidly, rising from $347 million in FY 2003 (the year before PEPFAR) to a peak level of $1.65 billion in FY 2014 before declining to $1.35 billion in FY 2015.
-It was level for several years before it increased to $1.56 billion in FY 2020 and then remained flat in FY 2021.
-Additional emergency funding for bilateral HIV and the Global Fund was provided in FY 2021 to address COVID-19.26 (For more detail on historical appropriations for PEPFAR, see the KFF budget tracker and KFF brief on historical trends.)
+It was level for several years before it increased to $1.56 billion in FY 2020 and has since remained flat.
+In FY 2021, additional emergency funding for bilateral HIV and the Global Fund was provided to address COVID-19.27 (For more detail on historical appropriations for PEPFAR, see the KFF budget tracker and KFF brief on historical trends.)

-Of the approximately $10.8 billion appropriated for PEPFAR in FY 2021, including regular and emergency funding:
+Of the approximately $7.0 billion appropriated for PEPFAR in FY 2022: